Overview

 What is unique about this program?

-L'Ecole d'Ingenieurs de PURPAN in Toulouse, France.
-PURPAN, a Jesuit private college founded in 1919, has maintained a spirit of direct collaboration with the agricultural environment.
-It is administered by a non-profit making council and depends on the Ministry of Agriculture.
+L'Ecole d'Ingenieurs de PURPAN in Toulouse was founded in 1919 by Jesuit teachers and farmers and has maintained a spirit of direct collaboration with the agricultural environment ever since.
+It is administered by a non-profit making council and is connected with the Ministry of Agriculture.
 It awards the degree of “Ingénieur en Agriculture” which is equivalent to a MSc in Agriculture.

 Review the other opportunities in France via this unique partnership: